Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Experiments

 \subsubsection{Assessing Quality of Synthetic Images}

-In order to asses the overall quality of the synthetic images, we use the SSIM index by comparing the synthetic images with the corresponding test images (left side of Figure \ref{fig:SSIM}).
-However, for a single GCC value, more than one PhenoCam image may be available in the test dataset.
-Therefore, we recompute the SSIM index by utilizing the maximum SSIM score obtained when comparing the synthetic images with all the test images having the given GCC value.
-We refer to this recomputed SSIM index as {\it ``adjusted"} SSIM index (right side of Figure \ref{fig:SSIM}).
-Based on the adjusted-SSIM index, the generated synthetic images appear much more similar to real images for both the forest sites.
-It is possible that our model suffers from mode collapse problem \cite{WGAN2017} generating the same image every time for a particular GCC value.
-To counter this, we perform an analysis in Section \ref{subsubsec:fidelity_variety}.
+To assess the quality of the synthetic images, we use the SSIM index by comparing the synthetic images with the corresponding test images (left side of Figure \ref{fig:SSIM}).
+However, for a single GCC value, the test dataset may contain multiple PhenoCam images.
+Therefore, we recompute the SSIM index by taking the maximum SSIM score obtained when comparing the synthetic images with all the test images corresponding to the given GCC value.
+We refer to this recomputed metric as the {\it ``adjusted''} SSIM index (right side of Figure \ref{fig:SSIM}).
+Based on the adjusted-SSIM index, the generated synthetic images exhibit a higher degree of similarity with real images for both forest sites.
+This could be possible that our model may suffer from mode collapse \cite{WGAN2017}, i.e., consistently generating the same image for a particular GCC value.
+To mitigate this, we perform an analysis in Section \ref{subsubsec:fidelity_variety}.